What is Polycystic Ovary Syndrome (PCOS)?

 Dr. Hey-Joo Kang

-Are there any complications with PCOS?
+Are there any health complications of PCOS?

 Those who are overweight or living with obesity are at an increased risk of health complications like type 2 diabetes, heart disease, high blood pressure, and sleep apnea.
 “The importance of weight loss and maintaining a healthy weight can prevent those other complications from occurring later in life,” says Dr. Kang.